 This class provides an opportunity to apply the theory learned in the classroom setting to a healthcare setting through practical, hands-on experience.

+Provequisito: successful completion of all other Medical Assistant columbiabasin.edu/image

-Prerequisites: successful completion of all other Medical Assistant courses with a GPA of 2.0 or higher.
-Required admission into the Medical Assistant program.
+Prerequisite: successful completion of all other Medical Assistant courses with a GPA of 2.0 or higher.